lisasosa/Portfolio/README.md

 https://github.com/lisasosa/Portfolio
 https://lisasosa.github.io/Portfolio/

+Personal Webpage has three nav bars at the top right: About, Portfolio, contact.

+About:
+Quick summary about myself along with links the bottom of the paoge to my linked in account, github page, and resume.

+Portfolio:
-Portfolio contains current class project and homework assigments at UT-Austin Bootcamp.
+It contains current class project and homework assigments at UT-Austin Bootcamp.
 There is still room for improvement on each of them and will be updated upon knowledge gain over course of the class and upon completion of the class.

+Contact:
+Contact information along with a contact form.